For students who are entering 10th grade through freshman year of college

 There are several steps to becoming a Junior Counselor at Outpost Summer Camps.

 This application should be completed by the student, not the parent.
 Most students complete the process in about 10-15 minutes.
-One of our camp directors will contact you within one week of successful submission of a completed application.
+One of our camp directors will contact you within two weeks of successful submission of a completed application.

 Step 2: Group Interview.
 Once we have received your completed application, you will be invited to a group interview.
-This is an opportunity to meet several other high school students interested in the opportunity, learn more about Outpost, and meet the camp directors.
-After completing the group interview and meeting with a camp director, applicants are given further information about participating in this leadership program in 2024.
+Outpost offers one group interview per month.
+This is an opportunity to meet other high school students interested in the opportunity, learn more about Outpost, and meet the camp directors.
+After completing the group interview and meeting with a camp director, applicants are given further information about participating in this leadership program in 2026.

 Step 3: Enrollment (if accepted into program).
 If you are accepted into the program, your parent or guardian must formally enroll you into our summer camp program.
-You will receive instructions from our office on how to complete this on our registration website.
+You will receive instructions from our office about how to complete enrollment on our registration website.

-Parents: A position as an Outpost Junior Counselor is a terrific first-time leadership opportunity for many young individuals.
-As such, we encourage our Junior Counselors to take complete responsibility for this process themselves by calling with any questions regarding the program and completing the application themselves.
+A NOTE FOR PARENTS: A position as an Outpost Junior Counselor is a terrific first-time leadership opportunity for many young individuals.
+As such, we encourage our Junior Counselors to take complete responsibility for this process themselves by emailing or calling with any questions regarding the program and completing the application themselves.
+The two primary goals of our program are: 1) Helping teens improve their leadership and people skills.
+2) Helping teens grow in their professionalism and life skills.

 As described in Step 3 above, if your teen completes Steps 1 and 2 successfully and is accepted into our program, you will be directly enrolling them into our camp program and receiving confirmation details from a director.
 We will provide you with additional information that will help you support your student as they fulfill their commitment.
 If you have any questions about this process, contact our directors.